lazanasAle/custom-linux-kernel-scheduler_project/README.md

 2. **Integrate new Kernel Code**

-Clone this repository, and copy the contents into the corresponding paths within the extracted kernel source.
-The directory structure in this repository matches the kernel tree, so each file must be placed in its matching destination (files already in the kernel will be overwritten with the modified ones of this repo).
+Make a clone of this repository and move the contents of the `customized_kernel` folder into the corresponding locations in the kernel source that was extracted.
+Each file must be placed in its equivalent location because the directory structure of this folder corresponds to the kernel tree; files that are already in the kernel will be replaced by the updated files from this repository.

 ```bash
 cp -r custom-linux-kernel-scheduler_project/customized-kernel/* linux-6.14.8/